officialrajdeepsingh/awesome-nextjs/README.md

 ## State management

-1. [Zustand](https://github.com/pmndrs/zustand) : Zustand is a fast and scalable state management tool built by the developers for React.js.
+1. [Zustand](https://github.com/pmndrs/zustand) :  Zustand is a fast and scalable state management tool built by developers for React.js.
-2. [Redux](https://redux.js.org/) : Redux is an open-source JavaScript library for state managing tool.
-It is most commonly used with libraries such as React or Angular and it help to build user interfaces for application.
+2. [Redux](https://redux.js.org/) : Redux is an open-source JavaScript library for state managing tools.
+It is most commonly used with libraries such as React or Angular and helps build user interfaces for applications.

 ## React UI library

-1. [MUI](https://mui.com/) : Material UI provides a simple, customizable, and accessible library of React components.
+1. [MUI](https://mui.com/) : Material UI provides a simple, customizable, accessible library of React components.
 2. [Primer React](https://primer.style/react/) : Primer React built with Primer CSS and ReactJs.
 3. [React bootstrap](https://react-bootstrap.github.io/) : React Bootstrap built based on react and bootstrap.